ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 Also, some time-series data may first need nonlinear transformation to convert into a form with consistent distribution over time and symmetry in appearance.

+### Seasonal Autogression Integrated Model (SARIMA)

+ARIMA cannot handle datasets with seasonal components.
+Seasonal time-series data are cyclical, and require the **seasonal autoregressive integrated model** (SARIMA).
+The notation is $SARIMA(p,d,q)(P,D,Q)s$.
+The first three are for $ARIMA$.
+The $(P,D,Q)$ are for the backshifts of the seasonal period.
+The $s$ denotes the number of time steps for a single seasonal period.

+Python's `statsmodels` library supports complete designing, fitting, and forecasting of SARIMA model.

+There's also SARIMAX models, which permit the existence of a _exogenous_ variable $X$ in the dataset.
+That is an external variable that influences the time-series variations and needs to be considered during the analysis.